onflow/sc-eng-gaming/README.md

 using these interoperable pieces of data.
 This is possible because they are all accessible via the `NFT` itself, and in many cases via the contract also!

+#### `GameContractMetadata`
+For game-related contracts and resources, `GameContractMetadata` defines information identifying the originating contract and allows a developer to attach external URLs and media that would be helpful on the frontend.

+#### `BasicWinLoss` & `BasicWinLossRetriever`
-As a proof of concept, we have defined a basic metadata view (`WinLossView`) to show the win/loss record (`BasicWinLoss` ) for an `NFT` for any game it participates in.
-It tracks wins, losses, and ties and exposes the ability to retrieve those values (stored in the game contract) directly from the `NFT` resource.
+As a proof of concept, we have defined a basic metadata struct to show the win/loss record (`BasicWinLoss`) for an `NFT` for any game it participates in.
+It tracks wins, losses, and ties and exposes the ability to retrieve those values (stored in the game contract in our construction) directly from the `NFT` resource.
 While the implementation defined in this repo is very simple, you can imagine a more complex set of gaming metadata containing an `NFT`'s health and defense attributes, evolution characteristics, etc., making this pattern useful for any sort of game you might be designing.

-The `WinLossView` maintains a mapping of game names to the game's respective `BasicWinLossRetriever`.
-A `BasicWinLossRetriever` is an interface defining a Capability with a function that can access `BasicWinLoss` data elsewhere.
-In this case, game contracts can maintain their own histories of NFT's `BasicWinLoss` so that they can create interesting metrics and records based on the data, allow anyone to retrieve any of the data easily from a central place, and also enable anyone with the NFT object itself or a reference to it to easily retrieve the data stored on it without directly relying on a central contract.
+In our construction, the game contract stored win/loss data, maintaining their own histories of NFT's `BasicWinLoss` so that they can create interesting metrics and records based on the data, allow anyone to retrieve any of the data easily from a central place, and also enable anyone with the NFT object itself or a reference to it to easily retrieve the data stored on it without directly relying on a central contract.

-Another benefit is that when a user submits their NFT to play a new game, the game can automatically add its win/loss record retriever to the NFT without an explicit confirmation from the user because the user has given permission implicitly.

-It is the best of all worlds!
+The `BasicWinLossRetriever` interface defines an interface for a resource that can retrieve this centrally stored data and return a `BasicWinLoss` record.
+This retriever is implemented as an `DynamicNFT.Attachment` and `GameResource` in the NFT which is added within a `Match` when the NFT is escrowed.

+#### `AssignedMovesView` & `AssignedMoves`
+The `AssignedMovesView` is defined to provide a metadata struct containing info relating to the associated game, NFT and the moves assiged to that NFT.

+In order to maintain, add and remove moves, the `AssignedMoves` interface defines a generic resource with an array of moves represented as `AnyStruct`.
+Addition and removal of moves is limited by `access(contract)` so that only the contract in which the resource is implemented can add and remove moves - even the owner of the resource cannot alter the assigned moves.

+While everyone gets the same moves in Rock, Paper, Scissors, this setup can be helpful in a game where players have to earn moves or moves are single use (e.g. power-up move, etc.).

+#### `GameResource`
+This is a very simple interface allowing for the addition of `GameContractMetadata` to an implementing resource.

 #### ***Considerations***
 A consideration to note here on the side of the game developer is that the storage costs for this game data will be incurred on the account to which the game contract is deployed.
 For this, you get a public and central location which is very useful for building a leaderboard of `NFT`'s win/loss performance.

 Alternatively, you could construct an `NFT` so that the metadata would be stored on the NFT itself, but you would lose that in-built on-chain leaderboard and will need to consider if and how you'll want to enable that functionality.
 Some solutions involve maintaining off-chain (but verifiable) stats based on indexed events or simply requiring a user to pay for the storage themselves while maintaining a Capability to the `NFT`s that allows you to query their stats on a time interval.